Nero d'Avola: History

 "The Black Grape of Avola" appears to have been selected by growers near Avola (a small town in south east Sicily) several hundred years ago.
-Initially, it was confined to the southern tip of the island but more recently has spread throughout the island.
+Initially, it was confined to the southern tip of the island, but more recently has spread throughout the island.

+Nero d'Avola is also known as Calabrese by Sicilians, "particularly older ones", as well as by the Italian National Registry of Vine Varieties.
+"There has been speculation that Calabrese is an indication of Calabrian origin, but it is widely accepted as an Italianization of the old dialect name Calavrisi ... which means 'grape from Avola.'"

 Viticulture

 The vine likes hot and relatively dry climates.
 The districts around Noto (above all Buonivini) and Pachino in the south of the province of Siracusa are reputed for the quality of their Nero d'Avola wines.
 The first American producer of Nero d'Avola is Chiarito Vineyards in Ukiah, California (Mendocino County).

-Nero d'Avola is also cultivated in Australia, particularly in the hot Riverland and Sunraysia areas where winemakers are producing light, juicy, fragrant wines (see Amato Vino, Chalmers Wines).
+Nero d'Avola is also cultivated in Australia, particularly in the hot Riverland and Sunraysia areas where winemakers are producing light, juicy, fragrant wines.
 The variety is also found in Malta, Turkey and recently in South Africa too.